pfefferle/wordpress-webmention/readme.txt

 Project and support maintained on github at [pfefferle/wordpress-webmention](https://github.com/pfefferle/wordpress-webmention).

+= 5.2.2 =

+* Improve fallback handling to avoid "Anonymous" as post author

 = 5.2.1 =

 * Fix issue where built in comment types were rejected

 = 5.2.0 =